Society for the Teaching of Psychology: Division 2 of the American Psychological Association

 In summary, the award recipient is both a leader and role model for a broad range of teachers across career stages and/or disciplines.

-Both self-nominations and nomination from other members are accepted.
-The deadline for applications is February 15 of the award year.
+The deadline for submissions is February 15 of the award year.
 Priority will be given to individuals who have not received the award in the past.
-STP reserves the right not to make an award if the STP Mentorship of Teachers Award Committee believes no applicant is qualified in a particular year.
+STP reserves the right not to make an award if the STP Mentorship of Teachers Award Committee believes no submissions are qualified in a particular year.

-• A two-page cover letter highlighting the applicant’s contributions to various forms of mentorship
+• A two-page cover letter highlighting the contributions to various forms of mentorship

 • A full CV